 New strategies and technologies.
 The Lab will take advantage of the flexibility, extraordinary reach and innate innovation available in the digital world.
 Digital innovation – how we use mobile phones, tablets, social media, email, and other technologies – happens at the edges of organizations and networks.

 Global network.
 The Lab is designed to function as an open, collaborative hub among networks – inside and outside of Greenpeace – to find, test, and push the envelope on the use of technology in campaigns.
-Greenpeace’s global reach in 42 markets, from China to India to Brazil to the U.S., has the potential to surface creative new ideas that could not be found in any one country.
+Greenpeace’s global reach, from China to India to Brazil to the U.S., has the potential to surface creative new ideas that could not be found in any one country.
 We work with Greenpeace country leaders, innovators, staff, volunteers, digital activists as well as allies around the world in other environmental and social justice efforts to achieve our goals.

 Testing ground for new ideas.
 By providing a space where new ideas can be supported and tested (and existing best practices can be cultivated and scaled), Greenpeace can better leverage the strengths of its existing global network; we build on what’s working.
 We seek to identify, test, and co-create new ways of engaging individuals more deeply to protect the environment and promote peace.
 We also embrace a decentralized, networked approach, allowing Greenpeace and its allies and supporters to be nimble, agile and react quickly to a constantly changing landscape.